 The accounting rules for retirement benefits require an employer to recognize an asset or liability for the overfunded or underfunded status of its pension and other postretirement benefit plans.
 For a pension plan, the asset or liability is the difference between the fair value of the plan's assets and the projected benefit obligation.
-For any other postretirement benefit plan, the asset or liability is the difference between the fair value of the plan's assets and the accumulated postretirement benefit obligation.
+For any other postretirement benefit plan, the asset or liability is the difference between the fair value of liability is the difference between the fair value of the plan's assets and the accumulated postretirement benefit obligation.
 The accounting rules generally require employers to recognize all unrecognized prior service costs and credits and unrecognized actuarial gains and losses in accumulated other comprehensive income (OCI), net of tax.
 Such amounts will be adjusted as they are subsequently recognized as components of total periodic benefit cost or income pursuant to the current recognition and amortization provisions.